bizz84/AcceptanceMark/README.md

 ### The solution: AcceptanceMark

-AcceptanceMark is the perfect tool to write acceptance tests a-la Fitnesse, while integrating seamlessly with XCTest.
+AcceptanceMark is the perfect tool to write Fitnesse-style acceptance tests, while integrating seamlessly with XCTest.

 * Write tests in markdown with tables.
 * Auto-generated XCTest boilerplate code for tests with **strong-typed input/outputs**.
+  * **You only write your business logic in the test runners**.
 * Easy to integrate with both Unit Tests and UI Tests.

 ### How does this work?